verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Review `verrazzano-application-operator` logs
 Review the `verrazzano-application-operator` logs for any indication that pod startup or resource generation has failed.

-Use the following command to get the logs.
+Use the following command to get the logs:
 ```
 $ kubectl logs \
     -n verrazzano-system \